hashkat/hashkat/docs/tutorial03.md

 <iframe width="420" height="315" src="https://www.youtube.com/embed/k6s25BWN4d8" frameborder="0" allowfullscreen></iframe>
 </p>

 Let's go into the INFILE.yaml file in the hashkat directory and make some changes.
-Using the INFILE.yaml used in Tutorial 1 as a starting point, we'll keep the number of agents within the simulation constant by having 1000 initial and maximum agents.
+Using the INFILE.yaml used in [**Tutorial 1**](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial01/INFILE.yaml) as a starting point, we'll keep the number of agents within the simulation constant by having 1000 initial and maximum agents.
 For quickness, we'll lower the maximum simulated time to 1000 simulated minutes.
 We'll keep the maximum analysis steps to be unlimited for the most refined simulation, and also keep the max real time to 1 minute since we don't want the simulation to run for any longer than that.
-Interactive mode shall remain off, so both *enable_interactive_mode* and *enable_lua_hooks* shall be *false* and the lua script will be irrelevant.*use_barabasi* we'll be used next tutorial, so this shall be kept *false* and the Barabasi connections will therefore also be inconsequential.
+Interactive mode shall remain off, so both *enable_interactive_mode* and *enable_lua_hooks* shall be *false* and the lua script will be irrelevant.*use_barabasi* we'll be used in [Tutorial 4](http://docs.hashkat.org/en/latest/tutorial04/), so this shall be kept *false* and the Barabasi connections will therefore also be inconsequential.
 The Barabasi exponent will remain at 1 since this gives the most realistic results. *use_random_time_increment* will be set to true for superior results. *use_followback* will remain *false*, and the follow model will remain *random*, with the model weights,